YinHk-Notes/web-dev-notes/CORS.md

 ***CORS (Cross-origin resource sharing)*** allows a webpage to request additional resources into browser from other domains e.g. fonts, CSS or static images from CDN.
 CORS helps in serving web content from multiple domains into browsers who usually have the same-origin security policy.

+***Cross-Origin Resource Sharing (CORS)*** is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

 | Attribute | Description |
 | --- | --- |